Fullbit24/s.OS/README.md

 # s.OS

-> *Legacy of the One Who Knows No More*
+> *Legacy of the One Who’ll Be There*

-Welcome to **s.OS** — a lightweight, minimal Linux distro hand-built for those who seek clarity, control, and clean performance.
+Welcome to **s.OS** — a minimal, lightweight Linux distribution forged for those who seek clarity, control, and clean performance without compromise.

-This project is in early development.
-The goal is to create an ultra-lean system with zero bloat, built from the ground up using Tiny Core Linux as a base — but customized to the core with my own philosophy, design, and soul.
+Currently in early development, **s.OS** is being built on top of **Tiny Core Linux CorePlus**, chosen for its modularity and precision.
+But this isn't just another distribution — it’s a memory carved into code.
+A system reimagined through loss, purpose, and the unspoken promise:
+> *"I'll be there."*

+---

-### Why s.OS?
+### ❓ Why s.OS?

-Because sometimes, systems shouldn't just run.
+Because sometimes, systems shouldn’t just run.
 They should **remember**.

-This OS is, planned to be the next debian **killer**, for the very reason debian was made
+**s.OS** is planned to be a **Debian killer** — not out of rebellion, but evolution.
+Just as Debian was born to fix broken systems, s.OS is here to rebuild trust in simplicity, clarity, and soul-driven design — without the weight of modern bloat.

+---

-### Features (Planned)
+### ✨ Planned Features

-- Lightweight CLI-first experience
+- Lightweight yet expressive interface (GUI-focused by intent)
-- Custom boot, init, and system tools
+- Custom boot sequence and init system
-- Optional GUI layer (future)
-- No unnecessary dependencies
-- Optimized for speed, silence, and customization
+- Fast, silent operation built for precision
+- Modular by default — install only what you truly need
+- Built for the user, not for mass appeal

+---

-### Base
+### 🔧 Base System

-- Built on **Tiny Core Linux** 64-bit
+- Built using **Tiny Core Linux CorePlus (x86_64)**
-- Just Linux from near-scratch made to work for **you**
+- Reconstructed from near-scratch — made to serve **you**, not trends

+---

-### License
+### 🛡️ License

 This project is licensed under the **GNU General Public License v3.0**.
-See the [LICENSE](./LICENSE) file for more details.
+See the [LICENSE](./LICENSE) file for full details.

+---

 ### 🖤 Personal Note

 > *This OS is dedicated to memory, pain, and preservation.*
-> *It is built for those who walk the ruins, and still want to build.*
+> *To those who walk through the ashes, and still choose to build.*
+> *To the ones who were lost… and the ones who swore they’d always be there.*
+>
+> **This is for her.
+This is for the promise.**
+> **s.OS** remembers.

+---